Logius-standaarden/OAuth-NL-profiel/Preface.md

 This profile is based upon the international government assurance profile for OAuth 2.0 (iGov) [[iGOV.OAuth2]] as published by the OpenID Foundation (https://openid.net/foundation/).
 It should be considered a fork of this profile as the iGov profile is geared more towards the American situation and in the Netherlands we have to deal with an European Union context.

-We have added the chapter [Usecases](#usecases) to illustrate the specific usecase the iGov-NL profile is aimed at.
+We have added the chapter [Use cases](#usecases) to illustrate the specific use case the iGov-NL profile is aimed at.
 Starting with chapter [Introduction](#introduction) we follow the structure of the iGov profile.
 Where we do not use content from iGov we use ~~strikethrough~~ to indicate it is not part of iGov-NL.

 <!-- iGov-NL : Start of the additional content -->
 <aside class=" addition">